 This year, Magic Food Bus stops and activities may look different, shaping distribution to mirror the needs and resources of each town.
 Although each stop will feature the usual tables filled with fresh, almost-too-beautiful-to-eat produce, Castine and Penobscot families can also benefit from home delivery by a Community Compass Navigator, Sedgwick will sport a new school farmstand, and the Brooklin and Surry School PTFA members will include Food Bus produce in conjunction with their student backpack programs.
 As an added service in this COVID-19 time of physical distancing, anyone needing a produce delivery can call the Healthy Peninsula office at 374-3257, leave a message with their contact information, and they will get a response within 24 hours.

 Click here for a larger view of the poster.

-Since its beginnings in Sedgwick in 2011, the Magic Food Bus successfully expanded to Deer Isle, Stonington and Blue Hill and often serves more than 50 people weekly in each town.
-This year, we are pleased to announce that in 2016, the town of Penobscot will have a stop as well.
+Since its beginnings in Sedgwick in 2011, the Magic Food Bus successfully expanded to Deer Isle, Stonington, Blue Hill, Penobscot, Brooksville, and Surry and often serves more than 50 people weekly in each town.
 With an eye toward long-term sustainability, Healthy Peninsula has teamed up with several partner organizations and energetic individuals to help with collection of produce, volunteer power, fundraising, and broader community involvement.
 Anna Wind, our Healthy Eating coordinator, is leading the efforts to get the wheels on the bus goin' round and round for this season.
 But you know, just in case you're confused, the Magic Food Bus really lives in the cars of our volunteer drivers.